robbydyer/namerouter/README.md

 # Namerouter
-Namerouter is a simple reverse proxy.
+Namerouter is a simple reverse proxy that provides routing for internal and external hosts.
+Auto-created SSL certs for external hostnames.
+It's called "namerouter" because naming things is hard.

 ## Features
 - Differentiation between "internal" and "external" hostnames for the same destination